aymenhafeez/aymenhafeez.github.io/about.md

 so, I will be documenting the progress I have made so far, and the progress I hope to make in the future, on this site.

-Other than the above, my interests include nature and going on walks, music and playing guitar, reading and taking pictures of my cat.
+Other than the above, my interests include music, playing guitar, reading and taking pictures of my cat.

 <center>
 <a><img src="https://raw.githubusercontent.com/aymenhafeez/aymenhafeez.github.io/master/images/cat.jpeg" class="fancy-image" width="250"></a>